Skip to Content

 Most of you will be familiar with Hobbiton because of the famed Lord of the Rings movies.
 I must admit it’s the coolest movie set on the planet!
 So if you’re a fan it’s a must and if you’re not, well, I wrote an honest Hobbiton review for people like us!

 From Auckland, you can get to Hobbiton in 2 hours.
 If that still sounds like too much driving for you then jump on an Auckland day tour to Hobbiton.
-That way someone else will do the driving for you and lots of tours also visit the caves.
+That way someone else will do the driving for you and lots of tours also visit the glow worm caves.

-3. Cathedral Cove and Hot water Beach (Coromandel Peninsula)
+3. Cathedral Cove and Hot Water Beach (Coromandel Peninsula)

 • Total Distance: 177 kilometers (110 miles), one-way